Boeing Everett Factory: Boeing 787

-The Boeing 787 Dreamliner is a mid-size, long-range wide-body twin-engine jet airliner.
+The Boeing 787 Dreamliner is a mid-size, wide-body, twin-engine jet airliner.
 The current passenger variants in production, are capable of carrying 242–290 passengers in a typical two-class configuration, have a range of 7355–7635 nmi and a cruising speed of Mach 0.85 (562 mph, 902 km/h, 487 kn).
 Production of this plane began in 2006.

 In February 2011, Boeing announced that some 787 work was being moved to a plant in North Charleston, South Carolina in order to relieve overcrowding of 787s at Everett caused by large volumes of 787 orders.
 In July 2014, Boeing announced that the 787-10 variant, the longest variant of the 787, would be produced exclusively in South Carolina as the fuselage pieces for that variant are too large for the Dreamlifter to fit for transport to Everett.

 Undertaking drastic cost-cutting measures in the wake of the COVID-19 pandemic and its resulting impact on aviation, Boeing announced in July 2020 that it would consider consolidating all of its 787 assembly in a single location; the company chose to move all production to South Carolina on October 1, causing backlash from the Washington state government.
 The move was completed in February 2021; it was cemented with Boeing's agreement to transfer its lease of the Dreamlifter Operations Center to package courier FedEx in April 2021.
 FedEx, which takes over the lease on November 1, plans to use it for its cargo airline operations.

 The two 787 variants formerly produced in Everett were the 787-8 and the 787-9.

-Airport

-Aircraft are delivered as a whole from the Paine Field Snohomish County Airport, adjacent to and south of the plant.